Dania2021/the-hangman/README.md

 ## Testing

-  Bugs and errors encountered during coding of project were solved through contiuned testing throught the development.
+  Bugs and errors encountered during coding of project were solved through continued testing through the development.
 Using print statements and through git terminal python run.py

    * Checked that when I get a score, it would update automatically in the googlesheets file.